PaulZC/Iridium_9603N_Solar_Beacon/ASSEMBLY.md

 ![Solar_Panel_5](https://github.com/PaulZC/Iridium_9603N_Solar_Beacon/blob/master/img/Solar_Panel_5.JPG)

 Solder two more 90 degree header pins through the + and - pads on the beacon PCB such that the pins point parallel to the SMA connector.
-Applying solder to both sides of the PCB for added strength.
+Apply solder to both sides of the PCB for added strength.

 ![Solar_Panel_6](https://github.com/PaulZC/Iridium_9603N_Solar_Beacon/blob/master/img/Solar_Panel_6.JPG)